 Rum Raisin Kaiserschmarrn

-Complying with EU regulation, 100% of this rum is made from sugar cane molasses in Austria.
+Stroh Complies with EU regulations.
+100% of this rum is made from sugar cane molasses in Austria.
 Consequently, it is a protected Austrian specialty.
-Furthermore, Stroh is distinguished from other rums by its fine fragrance as well as its flowery taste.
+Furthermore, what sets Stroh apart from other rums is its fine fragrance as well as its flowery taste.
 As a result, the Stroh gives the dish a wonderful flavor.
-Alternately, use whatever rum you have on hand, preferably a dark variety.
+Alternatively, use whatever rum you have on hand for this recipe, preferably a dark variety.

 This Rum Raisin Kaiserschmarrn dish comes together quickly.
-However, soak the raisins in rum for at least a half hour before adding them to the recipe.
-Alternately, for extra drunk raisins, soak them overnight.
+However, soak the raisins in rum for at least half an hour before adding them to the recipe.
+Alternatively, for extra drunk raisins, soak them overnight.
 To really pop the rum flavor, add a few extra tablespoons to the batter.

 Rum Raisin Kaiserschmarrn